Royal Jordanian: 1960s to 1990s

 In 1970, Alia phased out the F27s and ordered Boeing 707a.
 Frankfurt and Abu Dhabi were added to the network.
 The 707s were delivered in 1971.
 In that year, service was initiated to Madrid, Copenhagen and Karachi.
 During the rest of the decade, Boeing 720s, Boeing 727s and Boeing 747s were added to the fleet.
 A catering department was established, and duty-free shops were opened at Amman airport.
-Services were added to destinations including Bahrain, Dubai, Muscat, Rabat, Geneva, Amsterdam, Baghdad, Bangkok, Vienna, Damascus, New York City, Houston, and Ras al-Khaimah.
+Services were added to Bahrain, Dubai, Muscat, Rabat, Geneva, Amsterdam, Baghdad, Bangkok, Vienna, Damascus, New York City, Houston, and Ras Al Khaimah.
 In 1979, Alia became a founding member of the Arab Airlines Technical Consortium.

 In the 1980s, Tunis and Tripoli joined the route map, and Alia's IBM computer center was inaugurated.
 Lockheed L-1011 Tristars, Airbus A310s and Airbus A320s joined the fleet.
-In December 1986, Alia changed its name to Royal Jordanian Airlines, when Princess Alia was nearing her divorce.
-The airline's first woman pilot flew one of their aircraft during this decade.
-Service was added to Belgrade, Chicago, Los Angeles, Miami, Bucharest, Singapore, Riyadh, Kuala Lumpur – in cooperation with MAS, Sana'a, Moscow.
+In December 1986, Alia changed its name to Royal Jordanian Airlines after Princess Alia sought a divorce.
+The airline's first woman pilot was hired service in the 1980s.
+Service was added to Belgrade, Chicago, Los Angeles, Miami, Bucharest, Singapore, Riyadh, Kuala Lumpur – in cooperation with MAS, Sanaa, Moscow.
 Montreal, Delhi, Calcutta and Ankara.
-This decade also saw the introduction of the Gabriel Automated Ticket System – (GATS).
+The Gabriel Automated Ticket System – (GATS) was also inaugurated at this time.